Adithya-5369/CustomerChurnModel/README.md

 │── README.md                     # Project documentation
 ```

+---

 ## Future Enhancements
 - Implement additional models like Logistic Regression and Neural Networks.
 - Hyperparameter tuning for better model accuracy.
 - Deploy as a web application using Flask or Streamlit.

+---

-## License
+## 🛡 License

-This project is open-source and available under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this code with attribution.

+---

 ## Author
 [Adithya Sai Srinivas](https://github.com/Adithya-5369)